yosupCheon/mern-social-connect/README.md

 ## Key Features (Work in Progress)

-Our SNS project will aim to include the following key features:
+This SNS project will aim to include the following key features:

 - **User Authentication**: Users will be able to register an account and log in using one's ID and unique password.